 My doctor also made it sound like my rehab would be snappy fast.
 “You’ll be up and around in no time!
 We get you up the same day as surgery!”
 Well, he wasn’t lying.
 During a routine vital check on my first night’s stay, the nurse and CA (clinical assistant) decided I should get up and try to walk.
 It sounds a bit sadistic, but although I wasn’t super enthusiastic about it, it’s not like they wrenched me from slumber and made me do laps.
 First, there’s not much slumber happening anyway, and I only had to walk a few steps to the doorway and back, with my walker and with the two of them on either side.
 We all survived.

 The day I was discharged, I even managed to make it up the stairs to my house.
 At first I wasn’t too nervous, I had gone over the mechanics of stairs with a PT at the hospital earlier that day, I did manage the small wooden steps in the PT room.
 But once I hobbled out of the car and over to the stairs, everything changed.
 How was I going to do this?
-I felt as weak and uncoordinated as a toddler learning to walk (and scared AF).
+I felt as weak and uncoordinated as a toddler learning to walk (and scared as hell).

 I nearly started to cry, but I did it.
 Clinging to my husband on one side, and the railing on the other, I slowly made it up the steps.
 Of course I vowed to never leave the house again – ever – if it meant repeating what I had just done – NEVER EVER!
 I was kinda serious too.
 But for the most part all the guidelines and milestones given by the experts have been pretty much on target.